muellerlab/agri-fly/AIFS_ROS/README.md

 * Following the instruction given by the RAPPIDS node and hit 's' button on the keyboard multiple times to start the flight controller.

 * To end the simulation, kill the ROS nodes (in the same order you ran them) first before you stop the Unity simulated world.

-# 3- Record bag files
-* Copy and paste `rosbag_record_airsim.sh` to places you want to record data at.
-* Run 'rosbag_record_airsim.sh' to record ROS bag files.